rspatial/terra/README.md

 # terra

-This R package is a replacement of the raster package.
-It has a very similar, but has a simpler interface, and it is faster.
+This R package is a replacement of the (https://github.com/rspatial/raster)[raster] package.
+It has a very similar, but simpler, interface, and it is much faster.

 All native computations are done in C++.
 Classes, methods and properties are exposed via a Rcpp module.
 The R side has three S4 classes (SpatRaster, SpatVector and SpatExtent) that hold a reference to a C++ object.
+These classes provide a "normal" "S4" R user-interface as in the raster package.

+The first (alpha) release is expected by January 2019.

 ## Installation

 ### Windows